-Sturgeon issues cost of living warning to Prime Minister
+Nicola Sturgeon issues cost of living warning to Boris Johnson

 Mr Danker said: "We simply cannot afford a summer of government inactivity while the leadership contest plays out followed by a slow start from a new prime minister and cabinet.

-"The Prime Minister and chancellor should be taking the next few weeks to grip the emerging crisis and the planning required to tackle it.
+"The prime minister and chancellor should be taking the next few weeks to grip the emerging crisis and the planning required to tackle it.
 This will also give their successor - whomever that may be - the very best chance of getting quickly out of the blocks."

-He added that the Prime Minister and the candidates vying to replace him - Rishi Sunak and Liz Truss - should "come together to agree a common pledge to support people and help quell fears".
+He added that the prime minister and the candidates vying to replace him - Rishi Sunak and Liz Truss - should "come together to agree a common pledge to support people and help quell fears".

 The CBI also called for top civil servants to be directed to draft options to help struggling households ahead of a new prime minister being selected.

-The Prime Minister's official spokesman said Mr Johnson - who is back in No 10 following his holiday in Slovenia - would be speaking to Chancellor Nadhim Zahawi to ensure that support measures due to come into effect later in the year remained on track.
+The prime minister's official spokesman said Mr Johnson - who is back in No 10 following his holiday in Slovenia - would be speaking to Chancellor Nadhim Zahawi to ensure that support measures due to come into effect later in the year remained on track.

 But the spokesman added that any further measures would be a matter for Mr Johnson's successor once the Tory leadership contest concludes.